 - In early August, the Theatre Building reopened.

 - In the fall, construction/renovations began to repair the damage from the 2008 flood.

 - A new interdisciplinary partnership is established with Film.

 - A new undergraduate program enabling students to double major in Music and Theatre is prepared to begin in 2013.

-- Rinde Eckert's Eye Piece, a collaboration between the Theatre Department, Hancher Auditorium, and the Center for Macular Degeneration, opens in February.
+- Rinde Eckert's Eye Piece, a collaboration between the Department of Theatre Arts, Hancher Auditorium, and the Center for Macular Degeneration, opens in February.

 - In October, director/choreographer Martha Clarke creates the world premier of her dream play, In the Night.